emmahsax/highline_wrapper/README.md

 6. Run `rm *.gem` to clean up your local repository

 To set up your local machine to push to RubyGems via the API, see the [RubyGems documentation](https://guides.rubygems.org/publishing/#publishing-to-rubygemsorg).

----

-### Licensing

-For information on licensing, please see [LICENSE.md](https://github.com/emmahsax/highline_wrapper/blob/main/LICENSE.md).

-### Code of Conduct

-When interacting with this repository, please follow [Contributor Covenant's Code of Conduct](https://contributor-covenant.org).